occlum/occlum/README.md

 Ultimately, whether an enclave is running in the release mode should be checked and judged by a trusted client through remotely attesting the enclave.
 See the remote attestation demo [here](demos/remote_attestation).

+## How to Run Occlum Without Docker?

+One easy way to run Occlum without Docker is to use the Occlum Installer.
+We have prepared the RPM installer for Occlum, which can be downloaded with every release of Occlum.
+For more info about the installer, see [here](tools/installer/README.md).

 ## What is the Implementation Status?

 Occlum is being actively developed.
 We now focus on implementing more system calls and additional features required in the production environment.